Julia Pirie

 Elizabeth Mary Julia Pirie (8 July 1918 – 2 September 2008) is best known as a British spy who worked for MI5 from the 1950s through her retirement in the 1990s.
 She was known to her family as Elizabeth, but as Julia by her MI5 colleagues.
 She was initially recruited to spy on the Communist Party of Great Britain.
 The Communist Party's relevance had dwindled significantly by 1978 and she was withdrawn from her role there and assigned to other roles by MI5.

 Early years

 Born in Harbury, Warwickshire on 8 July 1918, to Elizabeth Mary Pirie and Allen Grant Pirie, Julia Pirie was an only child.
 Her father was from Aberdeen, and an advocate by profession.
-In the Great War, Allen Pirie served with the Royal Warwickshire Regiment.
-Allen Pirie was injured in France, and he died from his injuries when Pirie was only five years old.

-After his death, Elizabeth Marie Pirie returned to her native Calcutta, now Kolkata, with her daughter.
+He died while serving with the Royal Warwickshire Regiment in France during World War I, when Pirie was only five years old.
+Pirie's mother subsequently returned to her native Calcutta, now Kolkata, with her daughter.
 Pirie went to school at Loreto convent at Shillong, in rural Assam.
 She returned to Britain when the war broke out in 1939, specifically to join the War Effort and serve her country.